Denzil Forrester: Two Islands, One World

 Overview

 Stephen Friedman Gallery and Andrew Kreps Gallery present 'Two Islands, One World', a two-venue exhibition by Grenada-born, British artist Denzil Forrester.
-Curated by Sheena Wagstaff, Chair Emerita at The Metropolitan Museum of Art, and former Chief Curator of Tate Modern, the show will bring together new and historical works spanning five decades of his career.
+Curated by Sheena Wagstaff, Chair Emerita at The Metropolitan Museum of Art, and former Chief Curator of Tate Modern, the show brings together new and historical works spanning five decades of his career.

 This presentation follows institutional exhibitions in 2023 at the Kemper Museum of Contemporary Art, Kansas City and ICA Miami.